-- What caught your attention from the podcast?
-What made that fact, excerpt, or example meaningful to you? - Inspired by Mr. Rogers, Dr. Li describes "deep and simple" teacher-child interactions as exchanges of connection and reciprocity with the child.
-This may help the child feel that they belong. - o In what ways do you think these "deep and simple" teacher-child interactions help children feel safe to explore and take risks in the classroom? - Why may having access to these "deep and simple" teacher-child interactions be particularly beneficial to children experiencing adversity and trauma? - In the podcast, Dr. Li argues that being a "helpful appreciator" (those who identify and appreciate moments of high quality) is an effective way to improve the quality of early education.
-Apply this idea to your own teaching practice by following these steps: - List all children in your classroom that you know (or suspect) may be experiencing some type of trauma or adversity. - For each child in the list, recall a specific "deep and simple" interaction you have had with them. - What made that interaction "deep and simple"? - What feelings come to you when you recall these interactions?
-How do you think the child felt about that specific interaction? - In what ways do you think this "deep and simple" interaction may support that child build self-confidence and trust in you? - O What did you learn by doing this exercise? - Dr. Li says that to evaluate whether a practice, routine, or strategy is working, we should ask ourselves whether it "encourages, enriches, and empowers the human relationships around the child." - o Identify two or three practices, routines, or strategies that you typically use when working with children who are exposed to trauma. - For each of them, ask yourself, "Does this practice encourage, enrich, and empower the human relationships around the child?" - If yes, keep implementing it! - If no, plan how you could improve this practice-and what supports would you need- so that it intentionally enhances relationships around the child?
+What caught your attention from the podcast?
+What made that fact, excerpt, or example meaningful to you?

+- Inspired by Mr. Rogers, Dr. Li describes "deep and simple" teacher-child interactions as exchanges of connection and reciprocity with the child.
+This may help the child feel that they belong. - In what ways do you think these "deep and simple" teacher-child interactions help children feel safe to explore and take risks in the classroom? - Why may having access to these "deep and simple" teacher-child interactions be particularly beneficial to children experiencing adversity and trauma?

+- In the podcast, Dr. Li argues that being a "helpful appreciator" (those who identify and appreciate moments of high quality) is an effective way to improve the quality of early education.
+Apply this idea to your own teaching practice by following these steps: - List all children in your classroom that you know (or suspect) may be experiencing some type of trauma or adversity. - For each child in the list, recall a specific "deep and simple" interaction you have had with them.
+If you cannot recall having this type of interaction, use this time to plan to have "deep and simple" interactions with children who may be experiencing trauma. - What made that interaction "deep and simple"? - What feelings come to you when you recall these interactions?
+How do you think the child felt about that specific interaction? - In what ways do you think this "deep and simple" interaction may support that child build self-confidence and trust in you? - What did you learn by doing this exercise?

+- Dr. Li says that to evaluate whether a practice, routine, or strategy is working, we should ask ourselves whether it "encourages, enriches, and empowers the human relationships around the child." - Identify two or three practices, routines, or strategies that you typically use when working with children who are exposed to trauma. - For each of them, ask yourself, "Does this practice encourage, enrich, and empower the human relationships around the child?" - If yes, keep implementing it! - If no, plan how you could improve this practice-and what supports would you need- so that it intentionally enhances relationships around the child?
 Use the improved practice for a week and reflect on your experience.